Consumer Council: The 2000s: Launch of Different Tools and Support

 In the 2000s, Hong Kong was hit by SARS and a financial tsunami that had a massive impact on the economy.
 As a result, people became more concerned about the price of different products.
 The Council continued to provide information on product tests and launched different tools to assist consumers in their daily lives.

 The 2010s: The Council’s Focus in response to Technological Advancement

 In the 2010s, online shopping became prevalent due to technological advancement.
 Therefore, consumers were more aware of sustainable consumption and personal data privacy.
 In response to the changing needs of consumers, the council also published information via diversified channels.

 The 2020s: The Council Proactive Response to Coronavirus Pandemic

 In 2020, Hong Kong was adversely affected by COVID-19 and faced an unprecedented challenge.
 Hence, the Council focused on testing various anti-epidemic products and providing the latest consumer information to consumers.

+Performance pledge

+Same as many other statutory bodies, such as the Airport Authority Hong Kong, and governmental bureaus and departments, the Consumer Council sets up its performance pledge.
+The mechanism was modelled on the UK's citizen's charters and introduced by the government in Hong Kong in 1992 to instil a customer orientation mindset among the public sector and enhance the quality of public service.
+Performance reporting is an important means by which the Hong Kong government controls the operations of statutory bodies in a less intrusive manner to respect the bodies’ independence.